isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 <br>Mazelan Anuar tracks the rise and decline of Malay printing and publishing in 19th-century Singapore, and profiles two of the most prolific printers of that period.

 <a style="text-decoration: none;" href="https://eresources.nlb.gov.sg/infopedia/articles/SIP_1739_2010-12-13.html">Nasi Lemak</a>
 <br>*Nasi lemak*  is a dish made from rice cooked in coconut milk.
-Aromatics such as pandan leaves, lemongrass, ginger, garlic and fenugreek, can be added to it.
+Aromatics, such as pandan leaves, lemongrass, ginger, garlic and fenugreek, can be added to it.

 <a style="text-decoration: none;" href="https://medium.com/the-national-library-blog/sharing-knowledge-about-cookery-a074113ed89a">Sharing Knowledge about Cookery</a>
 <br>Today, cookbooks regularly top bestsellers’ lists and make great presents for friends and loved ones.
 But what were cookbooks like half a century ago?
 Associate Librarian Toffa takes a (tasty) trip down memory lane to find out.